-Articulate the ambitious vision that has emerged through the Growth Commission to create a borough introduce a framework for good growth.
+Articulate the ambitious vision that has emerged through the Growth Commission to create a borough narrative and sense of possibility; providing leadership and ambition to build on the Brave New Towns vision to introduce a framework for good growth.

-- quality and positive community outcomes throughout the development process; - borough plan: what success might look like and how we want to get there; - diversity of our borough who want to support the delivery of the vision; - Engage with civic, community, charity, commercial, governmental and other prospective partners.
+- Be ambitious and demanding of all development activity in the borough to drive up quality and positive community outcomes throughout the development process; - Produce a roadmap which outlines our vision for growth which goes beyond the existing borough plan: what success might look like and how we want to get there; - Grow a coalition of individuals, community groups and organisations reflecting the rich diversity of our borough who want to support the delivery of the vision; - Engage with civic, community, charity, commercial, governmental and other prospective partners.